feature23/StringSimilarity.NET/README.md

 A .NET port of java-string-similarity:
 <https://github.com/tdebatty/java-string-similarity>

+---

+**What if your day job was contributing to open-source projects and custom AI solutions &mdash; and you got paid for it?**<br />
+We're hiring remote engineers to contribute to cutting-edge AI and custom software projects.
+100% remote, 100% real impact. https://www.feature23.com/careers

+## Overview

 A library implementing different string similarity and distance measures.
 A dozen of algorithms (including Levenshtein edit distance and sibblings, Jaro-Winkler, Longest Common Subsequence, cosine similarity etc.) are currently implemented.
 Check the summary table below for the complete list...

 * [Download](#download)